 While it's not a primary Miami travel destination, you may feel otherwise soon as you experience, first-hand, the area's easy access to world-class beaches, delicious cuisines, vast state & national parks, and several cultural, historical, and art-related attractions in urban centers around it.

-And its on-the-water real estate and recreational activities
+And its on-the-water real estate and recreational activities?

 Top-notch may be an understatement!